It’s getting harder and harder to get your customer’s attention. They are deluged with information, so they scan-click-delete.

 Want to run an excellent class to use as a marketing tool — one that students talk about and share with their friends and colleagues?

-Start with a brilliant class plan.
+Start with a brilliant (and strategic!)class design.

 Not only will you cover amazingly helpful content, but you’ll be more relaxed and teach it better if you have a plan.